We’ve all encountered design trends.

 Or comic sans.
 Or worse, intense drop shadows.

-Nonetheless, trends are drivers of growth and a means of educating creatives on the importance of context—knowing when and how to use them.
+Nonetheless, graphic design trends are drivers of growth and a means of educating creatives on the importance of context—knowing when and how to use them.

 At Bannersnack, we like to stay on top of what’s happening in the design world and we’d like to share our findings with you for the upcoming year, to help you achieve the best designs possible.

-P.S: If you’re feeling nostalgic and you’d like to look back on 2019’s design trends, click here.
+P.S: If you’re feeling nostalgic, feel free to look back on 2019’s design trends.

 Without further ado, let’s dive into the top 20 graphic design trends to be inspired by in 2020.